-We investigate how this fundamental property of synapses, called synaptic plasticity, is regulated by cell-wide mechanisms and by external stimuli such as diet, sensory experience or insults.
-We are interested in understanding synaptic plasticity at the molecular, cellular and circuit level.
+We investigate how this remarkable property of synapses, called synaptic plasticity, is regulated by cell-wide mechanisms and by external stimuli such as sensory experience or insults.
+Our aim is to understand 1) the cellular and molecular mechanisms controlling how synaptic connections are maintained, formed or lost and 2) how this knowledge can be harnessed to repair damaged neocortical circuits after injury and in human diseases, which affect axon development and maintenance, such as Down’s Syndrome and tauopathies.
 Some basic questions we are addressing are:

-- What are the principles controlling synapse formation and degeneration, and how can experience, ageing, damage or diet change them?
+- What are the principles controlling synapse formation and degeneration, and how can experience, ageing, damage or disease change them?

 - Which intracellular signalling pathways underlie the stability or modification of neuronal circuits and how can they be manipulated to design new therapies for neurological diseases?

-- Are there human-specific features of synaptic development, plasticity and degeneration in diseases?
+- How can we unravel human-specific features of synaptic development, plasticity and degeneration in diseases?

 Despite the fundamental nature of these questions we are far from a complete understanding of the regulation of synaptic connectivity in the brain.
 Our program is focused on tackling these questions in order to better capture the synaptic basis of cognitive function and impairment.